 - (a) Prohibition against Certain Devices.
 The use of cameras, radios, cellular telephones, and all other electronic devices is expressly prohibited in any court facility, except with the Court's permission.
-Failure to follow this Rule will be grounds for refusal of admission to court facilities and may subject the offender to: (1) detention, arrest, and prosecution as provided by law; or (2) sanctions imposed by the Court. - (b) Limited Permission for Attorneys.
+Failure to follow this Rule will be grounds for refusal of admission to court facilities and may subject the offender to (1) detention, arrest, and prosecution as provided by law, or (2) sanctions imposed by the Court. - (b) Limited Permission for Attorneys.
 Attorneys may bring cellular telephones and laptop and/or tablet computers into the courtroom if necessary for effective participation in a hearing, or with Court approval.
 An attorney may use this equipment for work purposes during hearings if the equipment is silent and does not interfere with the attorney being ready to proceed when his or her matter is called.
 However, if use of such equipment disrupts or delays court proceedings, the Court may impose such sanctions as it deems appropriate.
 Further, if the permitted equipment has the capability of functioning as a prohibited device (e.g., one that can take photographs), the attorney must disclose this capability to a court security officer and refrain from using it in the court facility unless the Court grants the attorney specific permission to do so. - (c) Recording and Broadcasting by the Court.
 Upon motion and for good cause, the Court may permit electronic or photographic preservation of evidence and perpetuation of the record.
-The Court may also permit broadcasting, televising, or photographing of investiture or ceremonial proceedings; however, the broadcasting or televising of Court matters is prohibited. - (d) Video Conferencing.
-Parties may appear via video conference from court facilities or remote locations under exigent or emergency circumstances, with Court approval.
-Out-of-state participants may participate in hearings through video conference if, at least seven days prior to the hearing, they file a motion showing cause, serve the motion on the other parties to the hearing, obtain Court approval, and contact the courtroom deputy to make the necessary arrangements at the time of filing the motion.
+The Court may also permit broadcasting, televising, or photographing of investiture or ceremonial proceedings; however, the broadcasting or televising of Court matters is prohibited.